Staying Engaged

 - The Chapel Hill Public Library introduces a unique collection of sensory kits, specially crafted for neurodiverse individuals, especially those with dementia and their caregivers.
 Each kit revolves around a nature-inspired theme, featuring items that stimulate the senses.
 To learn more, view this article.

-- Did you know you can pick up a simple craft kit from any dollar store to engage with your loved one?
-Crafts, like painting a suncatcher, are a relaxing activity that anyone, especially kids, can do with seniors who have dementia.
+- Crafts, like painting a suncatcher, are a relaxing activity that anyone, especially kids, can do with seniors who have dementia.
 Click here for ways to engage with a craft kit.

 - Making a Coffee Cup Bird Feeder is a way care partners can engage their loved ones and get closer to nature.
 In the winter, the bird feeder can attract local birds to your yard and your loved one will enjoy birdwatching from a window.